MicrosoftDocs/win32/desktop-src/properties/props-system-devices-textmessages.md

 ---
-Description: Number of unread messages on the device. ms.assetid: 309700af-c5b7-48a6-a85f-763452f586ad
+description: Number of unread messages on the device. ms.assetid: 309700af-c5b7-48a6-a85f-763452f586ad
 title: System.Devices.TextMessages
 ms.topic: article